• Literature •

 Even if, as Poole argues, Orwell is little more than a bigoted linguistic pedant (and Poole, certainly, is one too), is this anything to be ashamed of, to decry?
 I think not.
 In his wonderful, 21st century version of “Politics”, “Tense Present: Democracy, English, and the Wars over Usage”, David Foster Wallace proudly announces himself a SNOOT: “Sprachgefuhl Necessitates Our Ongoing Tendance”.
 Descending from a rich lineage of SNOOTery, Wallace defines his kind “as somebody who knows what dysphemism means and doesn’t mind letting you know it”.
 Steven Poole knows what dysphemism means—he uses it in his book; so did Orwell.
 So, as it goes, do I. We are all closer together than our differences and, as such, I think we should stick together.
 After all, as Wallace warns, “we SNOOTs are just about the last remaining kind of truly elitist nerd”.
 Amen, brother.

-Calum Mechie is reading for a DPhil at St. Catherine’s College, Oxford.
+Calum Mechie is reading for a DPhil in English at St. Catherine’s College, Oxford.
 He is a contributor to the sports website SB Nation.